 - Cooperation Youth Welfare Services and Schools

 - Research-based Learning

-Tina Grummel, Project coordinator, University of Oldenburg, Germany
+Tina Grummel, Project manager, University of Oldenburg, Germany

-Dr. Heloise Sathorar is the Head of Department for Secondary School Education (PGCE and BEd SP & FET) in the Faculty of Education at the Nelson Mandela University.
+Prof. Heloise Sathorar is Acting Deputy Dean of the Faculty of Education at the Nelson Mandela University.
+She is also the Head of Department for Secondary School Education (PGCE and BEd SP & FET) in the Faculty of Education.
 Her research interest includes critical pedagogy, teacher education, higher education and critical community engagement.
 She has also done research in Accounting Education, and Entrepreneurship Education.
 Her most recent work is: Decolonizing the colonized mindset: Reflecting on lecturer dispositions to decolonize teacher education (JOE).